 Clearlake Brain Injury Lawyer

-Few injuries can change someone's life in the way that a traumatic brain injury might.
-An accident can occur at any time, and even a minor incident may lead to a severe head injury.
-A traumatic brain injury happens when a blow to the head causes a change in the way that the central nervous system operates.
+Few injuries can change someone's life, like a traumatic brain injury might.
+An accident can occur any time; even a minor incident may lead to a severe head injury.
+A traumatic brain injury happens when a blow to the head causes a change in how the central nervous system operates.

 Like other traumatic injuries, head injuries come in many shapes and forms.
 Some head injuries are life-threatening, while others may be relatively minor.
 A few common types of traumatic brain injuries include:

-While some individuals will make a full recovery following a traumatic brain injury, others may also develop serious complications.Important Complications of a Traumatic Brain Injury
+While some individuals will fully recover after a traumatic brain injury, others may also develop serious complications.Complications of a Traumatic Brain Injury

 - Sleep Difficulties: Difficulty sleeping is one of the most common complications following a traumatic brain injury.
 After sustaining neurological damage, the body's circadian rhythm might be disturbed.
-Individuals can develop chronic headaches that can make it hard to focus, concentrate, and relax.
-Furthermore, some people develop PTSD following a TBI, which can also cause sleep problems.
+Individuals can develop chronic headaches that make it hard to focus, concentrate, and relax.
+Furthermore, some people develop PTSD following a TBI, which can cause sleep problems.
 All of these factors combined can lead to difficulty falling and staying asleep.
 Cognitive-behavioral therapy and medical management can lead to improved sleep.

 - Chronic Pain: Another severe complication of traumatic brain injuries is the development of chronic pain.
 Using an intricate network of nerves, the brain receives sensory information from the rest of the body.
 If these nerves are damaged, they may not interpret this sensory information correctly.
 This can lead to the development of chronic pain.
 Fortunately, there are many treatment options for chronic pain.
 With the help of a doctor, most people can find a treatment plan that works for them.

-If you or someone you love has been diagnosed with a traumatic brain injury, contact our experienced Clearlake Brain Injury Attorneys for free, friendly legal advice at (707) 564-1900 or (800) 404-5400.
+If you or someone you love has been diagnosed with a traumatic brain injury, contact our experienced Clearlake Brain Injury Attorneys for free, friendly advice at (707) 564-1900 or (800) 404-5400.
 See our past cases on our Verdicts and Settlements page.